jcolag/uManage/README.md

  - _Pause_:  Suspends data collection while active.

- - _Jiggle Mouse_:  Moves the mouse back and forth regularly, 25 pixels diagonally, to simulate input activity.
+ - _Jiggle Mouse_:  Moves the mouse back and forth regularly, 25 pixels diagonally, to simulate input activity, thereby avoiding system time-outs.
 (Use with care, if the jiggle period is low, since turning it off becomes challenging.)

 Both log their durations to tables in the database, _only_ if available, the `pauses` and `keepalives` tables, respectively.
 They each log the starting and ending time of use.